 An Academic Elective.
 This seminar pertains to concepts, research and development in the evaluation of instructors.
 Emphasis on the methods by which evaluative feedback could be provided and used for the purpose of improvement of instruction, and how to increase the effectiveness of feedback in bringing about behavioural changes.
-It is expected that candidates would acquire skills in the design and use of evaluation instruments which are effective in improving Instruction.
+It is expected that candidates would acquire skills in the design and use of evaluation instruments which are effective in improving instruction.

-40.114G Individual Differences and Individualized Instruction

-An Academic Elective.
-Interest in individual differences of students and their implications for the design of instruction has been expressed by some students.
-Issues of this nature can be expected to be raised in 40.103G Instructional Design and this elective aims to allow more in depth study by those who are especially interested in the area.
+40.114G Individual Differences and Individualized Instruction and this elective aims to allow more in depth study by those who are especially interested in the area.
 It is suggested that the elective be offered in Session 2 to allow integration with Instructional Design.
-Topics include: individual differences in cognitive and learning styles, problem solving strategies and their relative importance in students' ability to learn from different types of instructions and the implications and feasibility of adapting instruction to individual differences.
+Topics include: individual differences in cognitive and learning styles, problem solving strategies and their relative importance in students' ability to learn from different types of instruction; the concept of aptitude treatment interactions, and the implications and feasibility of adapting instruction to individual differences.